defano/wyldcard/README.md

 ```
 sort the lines of menu "Edit"                                    -- alphabetize items of Edit menu
-sort the items of myListVar descending numeric
+sort the items of the last line of myVar descending numeric
 sort the lines of card field "Names" by the last word of each    -- sort names by last name
 sort the lines of card field "Names" by the middle word of each  -- or by middle name
 ```